 Laksa: one of the world’s best dishes

-One of my favourite dishes in Malaysia was a laksa.
+One of my favourite dishes was laksa.
 This spicy noodle soup recipe originated from the families of Chinese migrants who settled in Malaysia.

-A traditional comfort food, there are various laksa recipes.
-The soup base is made with sambal chili sauce combined with coconut milk, tamarind, garlic, galangal and lemongrass, making it incredibly flavoursome.
+A traditional comfort food, there are various laksa recipes throughout Malaysia.
+The Penang version’s soup base is made with mackerel, tamarind, chili, mint and lemongrass, making it incredibly flavoursome and distinctly different from other Malaysian laksas.

 street food in malaysia